This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 So, how long can you expect your gold vermeil pieces to maintain their golden glow?
 While significantly more robust than standard plating, it's crucial to remember it is still a plated finish.
 The gold layer can wear off over time, especially under certain conditions.

-• Wear Frequency: Daily wear will shorten its life compared to occasional use.
+• Wear Frequency: Daily wear will shorten its life compared to occasional use

-• Type of Item: Rings and bracelets experience constant friction and will wear faster than earrings or pendants.
+• Type of Item: Rings and bracelets experience constant friction and will wear faster than earrings or pendants

-• Chemical Contact: Exposure to lotions, perfumes, soaps, sanitisers, chlorine, and even acidic sweat will accelerate wear.
+• Chemical Contact: Exposure to lotions, perfumes, soaps, sanitisers, chlorine, and even acidic sweat will accelerate wear

-• Abrasion: Rubbing against hard surfaces or abrasive materials will physically wear down the plating.
+• Abrasion: Rubbing against hard surfaces or abrasive materials will physically wear down the plating

 Think of gold vermeil as offering good durability for a plated item, far exceeding standard fashion jewellery, but don't expect the generational longevity of solid gold.
+It's an excellent middle ground between affordability and quality.

 The Value Proposition: Is Gold Vermeil Worth the Extra Cost?